anza-xyz/agave/svm/doc/spec.md

       and a `Option<NonceFull>`.

 3. Execute each loaded transactions
-   1. Compute the sum of transaction account balances.
-This sum is invariant of the transaction execution.
+   1. Compute the sum of transaction accounts' balances.
+This sum is invariant in the transaction execution.
    2. Obtain rent state of each account before the transaction execution.
 This is later used in verifying the account state changes (step #7).